KennedySovine/CI411_Games_Programming/Semester 2/README.md

 **Figure 12: Screenshot of the function 'resetAllObjects'.
 This resets all objects, including NPCs whenever a level is won/lost**

-# Testing, Problems & Solutions
+# Testing, Problems, and Solutions

 | **Priority** | **Problem** | **Solution** | **Implemented** |
 | --- | --- | --- | --- |